dfuchss/fuchss.org/_projects/ArDoCo.md

 ---
-title: ArDoCo
+title: ARDoCo
-description: Architecture Documentation Consistency
+description: Automating Requirements and Documentation Comprehension
 layout: page
 category: research
 redirect: https://ardoco.de/
 ---

-In Architecture Documentation Consistency (ArDoCo), we aim to provide consistency analyses between different kind of documentation, namely models and informal (textual) documentation.
+In Automating Requirements and Documentation Comprehension (ARDoCo), we aim to provide consistency analyses between different kind of documentation, namely models and informal (textual) documentation or requirements.
-For more information, we redirect you to the [ArDoCo website](https://ardoco.de/).
+For more information, we redirect you to the [ARDoCo website](https://ardoco.de/).